nina-the-writer-white logo

 Then I hit my late thirties.
 I realised how little time we’ve all got to do the things we love, so I handed in my notice at work and became an Actual Writer.

-As an introvert and HSP (Highly Sensitive Person – yes, it’s an actual thing) I find social media too shouty and distracting to spend any valuable time in.
+As an introvert and HSP (Highly Sensitive Person – yes, it’s an actual thing), I find social media too shouty and distracting to spend any valuable time in.
 So I don’t.

 My blog, therefore, is the best place for you to get to know me… if, of course, you feel like you want to.
-I also write a semi-regular newsletter, which you can sign up for at the bottom of this page.

 Nina-the-writer-profile-pic